Echoes of Watergate in Trump tumult | New Country 923

 Some of the same reporters are causing the president’s pique.

 It was Woodward and Carl Bernstein, the reporters who uncovered the Watergate break-in, getting under the president’s skin once again.
 “Dem operative,” Trump fumed about Woodward.
-“Degenerate fool,” he said of Bernstein.
+“Degenerate fool,” he said of Bernstein, who helped report a CNN Russia-probe related story that Trump contends is “a major lie.”

 “Everybody’s trying to get me,” Trump told an aide, according to the new Woodward book, “Fear.”
 The book describes a tragi-comedy inside the White House with top aides dismissing the president as an “idiot.”
 In Nixon’s time, top lieutenant Henry Kissinger called his boss “meatball mind” behind his back.